The triangulation complexity of fibred 3-manifolds

 \begin{proof} Let $P$ be a component of a maximal generalised parallelity bundle $\calB$ that is boundary-trivial.
 By definition, $P$ lies within a 3-ball $B$ such that $B\cap \bdy M'$ is a single disc lying in $F$, and $\bdy B\cut \bdy M'$ is disjoint from any component of $\calB$ that is not an $I$-bundle over a disc.
 Choose $P$ so that it is furthest from $\partial B \cut \partial M'$, in the sense that if $P'$ is any other component of $\calB$ in $B$ that is not an $I$-bundle over a disc, then $P$ does not separate $P'$ from $\partial B \cut \partial M'$.

-Let $A'$ be a component of the vertical boundary of $P$ that is closer to $\partial B \cut \partial M'$ than any other vertical boundary component of $P$.
+By Lemma \ref{Lem:BoundaryTrivialAnnular}, $P$ is an $I$-bundle over an annulus.
+So, $\partial_v P$ is two annuli.
+Let $A'$ be the component of the vertical boundary of $P$ that is closer to $\partial B \cut \partial M'$.
 Then $A'$ is properly embedded in $M'$ with both boundary components in the disc $B\cap \bdy M'$.
 If the components of $\bdy A'$ are parallel within $B\cap \bdy M'$, then they cobound an annulus $A$, and all the conditions on $A$ and $A'$ of \refdef{AnnularSimplification} are satisfied.
 Thus it admits an annular simplification.